OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 Deploy an OKE cluster for testing your image.
 You can use the template [here.](https://github.com/OguzPastirmaci/misc/blob/master/oke/terraform/non-rdma.tf)

-Once your cluster is up an running, follow the steps below.
+Once your cluster is up and running, follow the steps below.

 ### Get the latest Helm 3 version
 ```sh